Tool Library Membership vs Buying Tools Cost Calculator

 | Busy project season | 8 | 155 | 200 | Borrow |

-That table uses the example inputs above, but the pattern is general.
+That table uses the example inputs above, but the pattern is general to any tool library membership vs buying tools comparison.
 A higher membership fee pushes the break-even point farther out because you need more borrowing activity to justify joining.
 A higher resale value pushes the calculation back toward buying because it lowers your net ownership cost.
 A higher rental fee pushes the comparison in the opposite direction because it makes every library checkout more expensive.

 Finally, the calculator treats tools as interchangeable averages, while real project lists are lumpy.
 One job may require a single very expensive specialty tool, while another needs five cheap hand tools.
 Use the output as a guide, then apply judgment to the tools that dominate your budget.
 If you also care about reducing waste, learning from library staff, or supporting a community sharing program, those benefits may still make borrowing attractive even when it is not the absolute cheapest option.
 If you are weighing similar repair-or-share decisions, you may also find the DIY Clothing Repair vs Replacement Cost Calculator and the Reusable Moving Box Break-even Calculator helpful.